Visheshss/BetterBooks/README.md

 # **BetterBooks**

-BetterBooks is a web database for books.
+BetterBooks is a book site.
 It allows users to search for books by author, keywords, and isbn.
 Users can also submit reviews for books and give ratings, which are visible to everyone.

 I built this website to learn the basics of Flask, SQL, HTML, CSS, and how to use all of them together.
 I was able to learn a lot of fundamental skills, such as templating, login systems, links, and querying databases.